Bayesian Neural Network

 Generate data

-We first generate a binarly labeled data set, with a two dimensional feature space, and is not lineraly seprabale.
-We then split the data set to a training data setm and a test data set.
+We first generate a binary labeled data set, with a two dimensional feature space, and is not linearly separable.
+We then split the data set to a training data set and a test data set.

 [3]: